Chelsea Bridge: Battersea Park

 In the early 1840s Thomas Cubitt and James Pennethorne had proposed a plan to use 150,000 tons of rocks and earth from the excavation of the Royal Victoria Dock to infill the marshy Battersea Fields and create a large public park to serve the growing population of Chelsea.
 In 1846 the Commissioners of Woods and Forests purchased the Red House Inn and 200 acre of surrounding land, and work began on the development that would become Battersea Park.
 It was expected that with the opening of the park the volume of cross river traffic would increase significantly, putting further strain on the dilapidated Battersea Bridge.

-Consequently, in 1846 an Act of Parliament authorised the building of a new toll bridge on the site of an ancient ford exactly 1 mi downstream of Battersea Bridge.
+Consequently, the Battersea Bridge and Embankment, etc. Act 1846 (9 & 10 Vict. c.
+39) authorised the building of a new toll bridge on the site of an ancient ford exactly 1 mi downstream of Battersea Bridge.
 The approach road on the southern side was to run along the side of the new park, while that on the northern side was to run from Sloane Square, through the former Chelsea Waterworks site, to the new bridge.
-Although previous toll bridges in the area had been built and operated by private companies, the new bridge was to be built and operated by the government, under the control of the Metropolitan Improvement Commission, despite protests in Parliament from Radicals objecting to the Government profiting from a toll-paying bridge.
+Although previous toll bridges in the area had been built and operated by private companies, the new bridge was to be built and operated by the government, under the control of the Metropolitan Improvement Commission, despite protests in Parliament from Radicals objecting to the government profiting from a toll-paying bridge.
 It was intended that the bridge would be made toll-free once the costs of building it had been recouped.

 Victoria Bridge (Old Chelsea Bridge)

-Engineer Thomas Page was appointed to build the bridge, and presented the Commission with several potential designs, including a seven-span stone bridge, a five-span cast iron arch bridge, and a suspension bridge.
-The Commission selected the suspension bridge design, and work began in 1851 on the new bridge, to be called the Victoria Bridge.
+Engineer Thomas Page was appointed to build the bridge, and presented the commission with several potential designs, including a seven-span stone bridge, a five-span cast iron arch bridge, and a suspension bridge.
+The commission selected the suspension bridge design, and work began in 1851 on the new bridge, to be called the Victoria Bridge.